How to Falsify String Theory at a Collider: Stringy High-Dimensional Representations

 That being said, these sorts of constructions appear to always come with matter in a wide variety of representations, including the $\mathbf{3}$ of $SU(2)_{L}$.
 To see the issue, let us return to equation (\ref{eq:hj}).
 Suppose we have managed to build a model with a massless spin-$j$ representation.
 Consider next a spin $l<j$ representation.
 Observe that this has lower weight:

-Returning to our discussion near (\ref{eq:OjOextra}), we now face the issue of how to remove the $\mathcal{O}_{l}$ operator from the string spectrum.
-It is not altogether clear whether this can be accomplished since the condition of modular invariance generally requires one to not \textquotedblleft thin out\textquotedblright\ the spectrum of chiral primary operators.
+Returning to our discussion near (\ref{eq:OjOextra}), we now face the issue of how to remove the $\mathcal{O}_{l}$ operator from the string spectrum.\footnote{A superficial interpretation of the equations presented might suggest engineering a model where we get the $\mathbf{5}$-plet from setting $j = 2$ and $k = 4$ so that $h_{j = 2} = 1$, producing a massless state.
+The issue with this approach is what to do with all the \textit{additional} $h_{l} < 1$ states with $l < 2$.
+At a more detailed level, increasing the level so much also tends to produce further difficulties with the values of the gauge couplings (see e.g., \cite{Dienes:1996du}).} It is not altogether clear whether this can be accomplished since the condition of modular invariance generally requires one to not \textquotedblleft thin out\textquotedblright\ the spectrum of chiral primary operators.
 There are some known exceptions to these considerations based on maverick coset constructions\footnote{We thank I.V.
 Melnikov for helpful correspondence on this point.} (see e.g.,\cite{Frohlich:2003hg}) but as far as we are aware there is no known way to get \textquotedblleft just the $\mathbf{5}$-plet and nothing else.\textquotedblright\footnote{Indeed, it is unclear to us how one can keep the spin$-j$ state massless and remove the spin$-l$ state, all whilst retaining both a tachyon free and modular invariant partition function.
 We thank K. Dienes, F. Hassler, I.V.
 Melnikov, and C. Vafa for helpful comments.}